 Kaumana Lava Tubes, Big Island

 West of Hilo, you can find the Kaumana Caves State Park with its caverns and tunnels.
 As you walk along the eerily dark lava tubes, you can gain a new appreciation for the volcanic activity that created the Hawaiian islands and the lava rock beneath your feet.
 Climb down through the collapsed cavern roof which has become a skylight for the cave.
 The lava tunnels are free to explore, though they pass onto private property after a little while.
 It’s dark down there, so be sure to wear sturdy shoes and bring a flashlight!

 Known as “The Forbidden Isle”, Niihau island is one of the best-kept secrets in Hawaii.
 Aside from the tiny village of Pu‘uwai – home to the island’s 200 isolated inhabitants – this privately owned island is otherwise untouched by society.
 There are no paved roads or commercial buildings here, just beautiful Hawaii nature as far as the eye can see.
-The best way to see Niihau is from a private helicopter tour where you can tour the island from above.
-Then spend a few hours swimming, snorkeling, and sunbathing on the beach with the island’s monk seals and green sea turtles.
+The best way to see Niihau is from a private helicopter tour where you can tour the island from above, as discovering the island on foot is not permitted by non-residents.

 Kalalau Trail, Kauai